Using hot/cold therapy for a pinched nerve in the lower back

-A pinched nerve in your lower back can cause extremely debilitating symptoms, such as chronic pain, burning, weakness, tingling and more.
-As anyone who has experienced this condition can attest, these symptoms can quickly rob you of your ability to lead a normal, active lifestyle.
-Sitting at your desk at work, taking a walk with the kids, swinging your nine iron and other activities can easily become nearly impossible due to the pain and other symptoms.
+A pinched nerve in your lower back can cause extremely debilitating symptoms, such as chronic pain, burning, weakness and tingling.
+As anyone who has experienced this condition can attest, these symptoms can quickly rob you of your ability to lead a normal active lifestyle.
+Activities, like sitting at your desk at work or taking a walk with the kids, can easily become nearly impossible due to pain and other symptoms.
 However, one of the most commonly recommended treatment methods for a pinched nerve is actually an easy, at-home remedy — hot/cold therapy.
 Learn more about how this treatment can help alleviate your pinched nerve symptoms in the following article.

-Some individuals with a painful pinched nerve in the lower back simply can’t find relief from conservative treatments – whether it’s hot/cold therapy or some other option – and instead turn to elective surgery as a last resort.
-If this describes your situation, contact Laser Spine Institute today to learn about our minimally invasive procedures that are effective alternatives to traditional open back surgery.
+Some individuals with a painful pinched nerve in the lower back simply can’t find relief from conservative treatments, whether it’s hot/cold therapy or some other option, and instead turn to elective surgery as a last resort.
+If this describes your situation, contact Laser Spine Institute today to learn about our minimally invasive procedures that are safer and effective alternatives to traditional open back surgery.^